C L R James died on 31 May 1989, at the age of 88.

 Thus James paralleled the "orthodox" Trotskyist movement, which responded to defeat by looking to other forces, even other classes than the working class, to carry out the "world revolution".
 They too broke with Leninism, though without acknowledging it.
 Both James and the "orthodox" Trotskyists said: we are defeated, but nevertheless we are winning.
 Both moved from a rational conception of a movement to be built which would lead the working class to achieve socialism, to a "millennarian" concept of Revolution which had no clear notion of ends and means, of the who and what of it.

-Today, the reappearance of the Chinese working class as a great potential political force shows how monstrous was the acceptance by some would-be Trotskyists of the Chinese Stalinist party as the force to lead the socialist revolution.
+Today, the reappearance of the Chinese working class shows how monstrous was the acceptance by some would-be Trotskyists of the Chinese Stalinist party as the force to lead the socialist revolution.

 Modern history has not rendered the ideas associated with Lenin and Trotsky out of date; on the contrary, it is one long series of negative vindications of the idea that the working class, even when militant and creative, cannot win unless its vanguard militants have succeeded in building a Marxist cadre organisation within the broad workers' movement.

 At least James looked to the workers and oppressed groups.
-How he went from those ideas to Dr Eric Williams's ruling party in Trinidad is something of a mystery to me.
+How he went from those ideas to become the secretary of Dr Eric Williams's ruling party in Trinidad is something of a mystery to me.
 He fell out with Eric Williams and was put under arrest and deported.

 Jamwes P Cannon, who had persuaded C L R James to go to the United States and help the Trotskyist movement in the vital work of organising black workers there, said of James after his departure from the ranks of the Socialist Workers Party USA: